javanile/linkedin-button/README.md

 ## Get Started

-Grow your project by putting a fantastic button that will allow your users to easily share your work on LinkedIn.
-Use the online tool to build your button
+Enhance your projects by incorporating a fantastic button that enables your users to effortlessly share your work on LinkedIn.
+Utilize our online tool to create your button!

 > 🔗 [https://linkedin.javanile.org](https://linkedin.javanile.org)

 ## Contributing

-Thank you for considering contributing to this project!
-The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md).
+We deeply appreciate your interest in contributing to this project!
+You can find the contribution guide in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Code of Conduct

-In order to ensure that the Javanile community is welcoming to all, please review and abide by the [Code of Conduct](CONTRIBUTING.md#code-of-conduct).
+To foster a welcoming environment for all members of the Javanile community, we ask that you review and adhere to our [Code of Conduct](CONTRIBUTING.md#code-of-conduct).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Javanile, please send an e-mail to Francesco Bianco via [bianco@javanile.org](mailto:bianco@javanile.org).
-All security vulnerabilities will be promptly addressed.
+If you identify any security vulnerabilities within Javanile, please promptly notify Francesco Bianco via [bianco@javanile.org](mailto:bianco@javanile.org).
+We will address all security concerns without delay.

 ## License

-This project is open-sourced software licensed under the [MIT license](LICENSE).
+This project is open-source software licensed under the [MIT license](LICENSE).